thaiandinh/gitber/readme.md

 ####Test instructions#####

-1. Fork the repository to your github account

-2. Change the Ember JS functions to use Angular JS 1.5 or Angular JS 2.0
+1. Change the Ember JS functions to use Angular JS 1.5 or Angular JS 2.0

-3. Replicate the functionality that is included in this build eg. Github API connection, company searching, user details and repository specific details.
+2. Replicate the functionality that is included in this build eg. Github API connection, company searching, user details and repository specific details.

-4. Ensure clear commenting on your code to explain your reasoning
+3. Ensure clear commenting on your code to explain your reasoning

-5. Commit the code to your github account
+4. Commit the code to your github account

-6. Create a pull request to this repository once complete.
+5. Create a pull request to this repository once complete.

-7. Email dean@converzion.co when completed